epfl-theos/koopmans/docs/tutorials/tutorial_2.rst

   :lineno-start: 100
   :emphasize-lines: 2

-For more details on the "unfold and interpolate" procedure see :ref:`here <The ui block>` and Ref. :cite:`DeGennaro2022`.
+For more details on the "unfold and interpolate" procedure see :ref:`here <running/ui:The ui block>` and Ref. :cite:`DeGennaro2022`.

 Extracting the KI bandstructure and the bandgap of Si
 -----------------------------------------------------